Natural Resources Building

 Draft Status Reviews Available for Public Review

-Comments on the reviews and recommendations can be submitted via email to TandEpubliccom@dfw.wa.gov or by mail to Penny Becker, Washington Department of Fish and Wildlife, 600 Capitol Way N., Olympia, WA 98501-1091.
+Comments on the reviews and recommendations can be submitted via email to TandEpubliccom@dfw.wa.gov or by mailto Hannah Anderson, Washington Department of Fish and Wildlife, 600 Capitol Way N., Olympia, WA 98501-1091.

-The species evaluations will help WDFW and its partners to assess progress toward recovery of state-listed species.
+State wildlife managers are seeking information from the public in order to evaluate each species status and assess its progress toward recovery.
 The process also will help WDFW to identify and prioritize conservation needs for these species.